Vitols999/QMS-WIKI/AxMaintainAutoPages.md

 __Attention:__ Manual pages created by one of the discussed Python scripts do not have navigation bars!
 To insert the navigation bars you have to run the navbar tools!

-### BuildImgLink.py and AxWikiImages.md

-* The Python script (re-)creates the mentioned manual page.
-* The page lists of all images used in the _Advanced usage_ and _FAQ_ parts of the manual in form of links and it shows the source page of the image link.
-Other parts of the manual are not considered by various reasons.

-* It is assumed that all image files can be found in the `doc\images\FAQ` and `doc\images\DocAdv` folders.

-* If an image link in the page is clicked, the image is displayed in a browser window.

-* The page on which the image link is found is given next to the image as a link.
-* The Python script must be re-run if an image link has changed in one of the scanned pages.
-* The script displays in a console window a list of used and unused images in the `doc\images\FAQ` and `doc\images\DocAdv` folders.
-* Don't use the local Markdown variant of the file - it doesn't have the correct link form.
-Correct links can be found either in the on-line GitHub Wiki or in the off-line HTML form of the page!

 ### BuildToc.py and AxAdvToc.md